Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel: Summary

-At the differential cross-section level we observed the impact of subleading terms primarily in the high $p_T$ tails of dimensionful observables.
+At the differential cross-section level we observed the impact of subleading terms primarily in the high-$p_T$ tails of dimensionful observables.
 In these phase-space regions one-loop electroweak Sudakov logarithms from \NLOfour yielded negative corrections that could reach the $10\%$ level.
 In addition, the observables that are dominated by additional QCD radiation showed characteristic patterns.
-For example, the transverse momentum of the two $b$-jet system, $p_{T,\,b_1b_2}$, showed differences of up to $14\%$ between \NLOfull and \NLOqcd due to significant effects resulting from the \NLOone background contribution.
+For example, the transverse momentum of the two-$b$-jet system, $p_{T,\,b_1b_2}$, showed differences of up to $14\%$ between \NLOfull and \NLOqcd due to significant effects resulting from the \NLOone background contribution.
 This should be compared to the case of $p_{T,\,b_2}$, where the difference between \NLOfull and \NLOqcd is $-5\%$, which is of the order of the theoretical uncertainties, reflecting the suppression of hard QCD emissions for this observable.
 For the transverse momentum of the dijet system, $p_{T,\,j_1j_2}$, we noted sizeable contributions from the photon-initiated partonic channels.
-In the high $p_T$ tail, the contribution from the $g\gamma$ partonic channels outweighed the negative Sudakov EW effects from \NLOfour.
+In the high-$p_T$ tail, the contribution from the $g\gamma$ partonic channels outweighed the negative Sudakov EW effects from \NLOfour.
 In addition, we observed non-trivial cancellations between different contributions, most notably between \NLOfour and \NLOfive across many observables, which further motivates the use of the complete NLO predictions whenever a precision at the few-percent level is required.
 In contrast, the dimensionless distributions are only mildly affected by the subleading contributions, which is consistent with our conclusions obtained at the integrated cross-section level.

 To check the reliability of our complete NLO calculations, in addition to the default scale setting, we also considered an alternative scale choice.
-A different dynamical scale choice induced no significant differences at the integrated fiducial cross-section level, except in the sign of the dominant \NLOthree contribution.
+A different dynamical scale choice induced no significant differences at the integrated fiducial cross-section level.
 For differential cross-section distributions, the largest difference between the two scale settings we observed was $30\%$ in the tails of the dimensionful observables.
 However, even this difference was well within the estimated scale uncertainties.
 The subleading contributions remained largely unchanged when this alternative scale setting was selected.